dabeaz/curio/README.rst

-* Python 3 has evolved considerably as a programming language and has adopted many new language features that are well-suited to cleanly writing a new I/O library.
+* Python 3 has evolved considerably as a programming language and has adopted many new language features that are well-suited to cleanly writing a library like this.
 For example, improved support for non-blocking I/O, support for delegation to subgenerators (`yield from`) and the introduction of explicit `async` and `await` syntax in Python 3.5.
 Curio takes full advantage of these features and is not encumbered by issues of backwards compatibility with legacy Python code written 15 years ago.

-* Existing I/O libraries are mostly built on event-loops, callback functions, and custom I/O abstractions--this includes Python's own asyncio module.
-Curio takes a completely different approach to the problem that focuses almost entirely on task scheduling while relying upon known I/O techniques involving sockets and files.
+* Existing I/O libraries are mainly built on event-loops, callback functions, and abstractions that predate Python's proper support for coroutines.
+As a result, they are either overly complicated or dependent on esoteric magic involving C extensions, monkeypatching, or reimplementing half of the TCP flow-control protocol.
+Curio is a ground-up implementation that takes a different approach to the problem while relying upon known programming techniques involving sockets and files.
 If you have previously written synchronous code using processes or threads, curio will feel familiar.
+That is by design.

-* Curio is a powerful library in a small package.
-An emphasis is placed on implementation simplicity.
-Simplicity is an important part of writing reliable systems software.
+* Simplicity is an important part of writing reliable systems software.
 When your code fails, it helps to be able to debug it--possibly down to the level of individual calls to the operating system if necessary.
 Simplicity matters a lot.
 Simple code also tends to run faster.
+The implementation of Curio aims to be simple.
+  The API for using Curio aims to be intuitive.

 * It's fun.